-Casar wins the stage as Schleck and Contador shake off all the GC contenders; Evans cracks, Armstrong bounces back.
+Sandy Casar wins stage as Schleck and Contador pull away, Evans cracks

 Saxo Bank’s Andy Schleck traded his white jersey for yellow in the 97th Tour de France on Tuesday as overnight leader Cadel Evans (BMC Racing Team) cracked spectacularly on the hors catégorie Col de la Madeleine.

 Sandy Casar (Française des Jeux) took the stage win in Saint-Jean-de-Maurienne, and an exciting victory it was — Casar was one of four survivors of an 11-man break who saw Schleck and defending champion Alberto Contador (Astana) chase them down in the final kilometer and nearly steal the stage.